 ALOHA produces a threat zone estimate, which shows the area where a particular hazard (such as toxicity or thermal radiation) is predicted to exceed a user-specified Level of Concern (LOC) at some time after the release begins.

 The threat zone estimates are show on a grid in ALOHA, and they can be plotted on maps in MARPLOT®, Esri’s ArcMap (using the ALOHA ArcMap Import Tool), and Google Maps and Google Earth (using ALOHA’s KML Export).

 More Information about ALOHA

-- ALOHA Fact Sheet [PDF, 593 KB]: Learn more about program features and updates by reading this ALOHA fact sheet.
+- ALOHA Fact Sheet [PDF, 602 KB]: Learn more about program features by reading this ALOHA fact sheet.

 - Ask Dr. ALOHA: Get to know ALOHA better by reading this series of informational articles that discuss key program features and walk through sample ALOHA scenarios.

-- Met Station Vendor List: Look through a list of vendors of portable meteorological stations designed to work with ALOHA and find out how to design a met station for ALOHA.
+- Met Station Vendor List: Look though a list of vendors of portable meteorological stations designed to work with ALOHA and find out how to design a met station for ALOHA.

-- CAMEO News Service: Join the CAMEO News Service e-mail list on the EPA CAMEO site to receive news and other helpful information from the development team.
+- CAMEO News Service: Join this email list on the EPA CAMEO site to receive news and other helpful information from the development team.